 Without him, they'd be lost.
 Permanently dead, too, but entirely rudderless for however long they're able to survive, since Nandor, Laszlo and Nadja's collective inability to interface with the modern world is a running joke.
 (Colin, being an energy vampire, thrives in our disaffected age.)

 Take all that haplessness, strap it with power and responsibility, and you have the makings of a darkly comic season.

 Within the first two episodes the gang is introduced to the secret basement headquarters of all vampires in the local New York area, a place that includes powerful artifacts and historic documents enshrined in a massive magical library.

 Nandor immediately uses his new position to purloin a magical cloak to help him hit on the front desk clerk at his gym.
-Laszlo settles into the library's massive collection of pornography, diving into titles such as "The Knobnomicon," "Egypt's Longest Penises" and "Roy Cohn, Esquire's 169 Sex Positions." ("Bet you didn't know that existed!" he crows.)
+Laszlo settles into the library's massive collection of pornography, diving into titles such as "The Knobnomicon," "Egypt's Longest Penises" and "Roy Cohn, Esquire's 169 Sex Positions." ("Bet you didn't know that existed!" he gloats.)

 They achieve absolutely nothing to benefit anyone besides themselves, aside from Nandor and Nadja's entering into a tenuous power sharing agreement that each of them plans to break to achieve their own glory.
 "The plan is that I, Nandor the Relentless," he declares, "will sit on my throne and make a number two!"

 Through this discombobulated coven the "What We Do in the Shadows" writers build a case that the reasons government isn't working are quite simple.
 It may be because the people who have the duty of rule thrust upon them often have no clue of what to do with it – or, because the people trusted with the power enforce the law are too timid to do so.

 Then again, nobody wants the opposite of that either, as demonstrated in Nadja's excitement to, in her words, "escalate matters to crazy levels."